Advice for Parents

 The basics: what students must have

-To study with us, you should normally have at least five GCSEs at grade 4 or above, including a grade 5 in both English and mathematics, and grade 6 in the subjects closest to the courses you have chosen to study.
+Students wishing to study with us should normally have at least five GCSEs at grade 4 or above, including a grade 5 in both English and mathematics, and grade 6 in the subjects closest to the courses they have chosen to study.
 Some courses may have additional requirements.

 GCSE results and confirming a place